About this listing

 The accommodation is on one floor, with entrance hall, living/dining room, with an extra living space by the front door, one large bedroom, shower/bathroom, and a good-sized kitchen with gas cooker and fridge freezer.
 The large dining room opens to a veranda with views across the city.
 Secure entrance from the street with videophone entry, free parking on the street.
 Free wifi broadband is provided.

-During your stay, you will have exclusive access to a good sized kitchen with gas cooker, fridge freezer, supplied with utensils, pots & pans, cutlery, plates etc. Also exclusive use of the shower bathroom and toilet, with electrically heated shower.
+During your stay, you will have exclusive access to a good sized kitchen with gas cooker, fridge freezer, supplied with utensils, pots & pans, cutlery, plates, microwave etc. Also exclusive use of the shower bathroom and toilet, with electrically heated shower.
 The kitchen and bathroom are at one end of the large dining room with table and chairs for 6 people; the dining room opens out into the veranda, with views to the rest of the city and the Christ.
 The large main bedroom has a king size double bed, and TV.
 The dining room opens into the living room, with a sofa and sofa bed.
 The entire floor is self contained.
 Free wifi is provided.

 Interaction with Guests